ecnuabmlab/ecnuabmlab.github.io/_pages/bio.md

 ### Research Areas:   (ABM Lab)

-I enjoy creating impactful AI tools for mass adoption, focusing on RAG, video understanding, and AIDD, all with a fun and engaging approach.
+I enjoy creating impactful AI tools for mass adoption, focusing on RAG, video understanding, intelligent manufacturing and AIDD, all with a fun and engaging approach.

 ### News

 I am actively looking for motivated PhD, MS, undergraduate students to work with us.
-Please refer to my Research page for sample projects.
+Please refer to my Research page for projects.